SFSU-PHAST-Lab/PinPointer/README.md

 and hole).
 PinPointer automatically calculates statistical measures for each error type which can be exported for additional analysis.

+Please see the Releases tab to the right for the most recent Windows and MacOS executables.

 ## Copyright Information

 Copyright 2025 SFSU PHAST Lab